EricwanAR/DAminoMuta/README.md

 For case study scanning, please use `infer_case.py` with an additional argument `--case r2` or `--case {YOUR_PEPTIDE_SEQUENCE}`.
 If you wish to inference with UDA weights, please use `--uda` argument.

 Inference results will be saved in the weights directory in `csv` format, e.g. `/run-cls/rn18-diff-16-mamba-pcs-768-ce-32-0.001-50/preds_test.csv`.
+For wet lab ranking, please refer to wetlab_ranking.py in the wetlab_rank folder.

 ## Pretrained Models
 See [here](https://drive.google.com/drive/folders/1bv0pSaZ947dHjEf2g5b5d2JBDpvnNSTF?usp=sharing)